1. Background

 Monitoring the effectiveness of execution arrangements and order execution policy

-The investment manager must monitor the effectiveness of its order execution arrangements and policy in order to identify and, where appropriate, correct any deficiencies.
+The DTPIM must monitor the effectiveness of its order execution arrangements and policy in order to identify and, where appropriate, correct any deficiencies.
 It must assess, on a regular basis, whether the execution venues included in the order execution policy provide for the best possible result for the client or whether it needs to make changes to its execution arrangements.

 Review of the execution arrangements and order execution policy